Scottish Premiership: Is Hearts form a worry as Celtic win late and Rangers on roll under Danny Röhl?

 Rangers remain on a winning run under Danny Röhl - they left it late for a controversial victory at home to Livingston - and they are behind Hibs on goal difference after another impressive showing from David Gray's side.

-It is now three draws in four games for the Jambos as they anxiously wait for an update on top scorer Lawrence Shankland's injury.
+It is now one win in four games for the Jambos as they anxiously wait for an update on top scorer Lawrence Shankland's injury.

 - Scottish Premiership games coming up live on Sky Sports